axibase/atsd/rule-engine/functions-portal.md

 ## Overview

-Attaches custom portals to outgoing webhooks.
+These functions attach custom portals to outgoing webhooks.
 For instance, invoke the function to attach a portal for an entity other than the entity in the current rule window.

 ## Syntax